 Addresses sediment discharge to the Great Barrier Reef lagoon through gully restoration on grazing land.
 The project will also work with graziers to increase awareness and actively manage lands that are susceptible to erosion through the adoption of best land management practices.

 Innovative Gully Project - Phase 3

 Region: Lower Burdekin

-This project aims to reduce the amount of sediment discharging to the Great Barrier Reef lagoon by approximately 3,200 tons per annum through remediation of alluvial gullies by using established techniques.
+This project aims to reduce the amount of sediment discharging to the Great Barrier Reef lagoon by approximately 3,200 tonnes per annum through remediation of alluvial gullies by using established techniques.
 In addition, the project will aim to pilot the Reef Credit system and investigate how Reef Credits could be used to fund gully remediation works and ongoing maintenance requirements.

 Region: Haughton, Pioneer and O’Connell Rivers and Plane Creek catchment areas

-An Evidence Based Approach to Improving Water Quality in Barratta Creek Catchment (Stage 2)
+An Evidence-Based Approach to Improving Water Quality in Barratta Creek Catchment (Stage 2)

 Region: Barrata Creek System (Burdekin River Irrigation Area)

 Farmer (cane) led project which raises awareness and drives practice change through improved fertiliser application, modifying pesticide type and quantity and improving irrigation efficiency.